kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	D. Development of the inferior parathyroids occurs in company with the parafollicular C cells - F
 	E. The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland

-#### Answer: E. The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland - ?
+#### Answer: E. The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland - TRUE
+- Embryology questions are common and simple derivatives of the arches and pouches should be known

+#### Arches & Pouches
+- First arch (Meckel’s cartilage)
+	- gives rise to malleus, incus, sphenomandibular ligament and the muscles of mastication
+	- supplied by the mandibular division of the trigeminal nerve (CN Vc)
+- First pouch
+	- gives rise to the Eustachian tube
+- Second arch (Reichert’s cartilage)
+	- gives rise to stapes, styloid process, lesser cornu and superior part of the hyoid bone, stylohyoid ligament and the muscles of facial expression
+	- supplied by the facial nerve (VII)
+- Second pouch
+	- contains the palatine tonsils
+- Third arch
+	- gives rise to the lower part and the greater cornu of the hyoid bone and stylopharyngeus
+	- supplied by the glossopharyngeal nerve (IX)
+- Third pouch
+	- gives rise to the inferior parathyroids (superior part) and thymus (inferior part)
+	- inferior parathyroids might be dragged beyond thyroid gland into upper mediastinum
+		- to lie alongside the thymus gland
+- Fourth and sixth arches
+	- both give rise to thyroid cartilages and the muscles of the larynx
+	- supplied by the vagus nerve (X)
+- Fourth pouch
+	- gives rise to the superior parathyroids
+- Sixth pouch
+	- gives rise to ultimobranchial body (parafollicular C cells)

 ### Q4
 A 55-year-old man presents to you with _back pain and paraesthesia_ along the _medial border of the leg and foot_.
 A disc prolapse is suspected with compression of which of the following spinal nerve roots?